SwissTonyStark/GameMindsDT/README.md

 ## Conclusions
 Summarizing our journey, achievements, challenges faced, and the insights gained through the development of GameMindsDT.
 DT s'ha adaptat be a l'Atari, hem estat optimistes.., referenciar els problemes que hem tingut, retards, solucions/parches,

+**EDGAR**: In this project, I have learned that decision transformers and their variants are currently an active area of research.
+This is both good and bad.
+On one hand, it means that we can obtain promising results, but on the other, we have encountered a lack of documentation and real working examples.
+Many algorithms have only been theoretically tested in simple environments.
+Ultimately, the project has been an R&D exercise in itself.
+Despite the difficulties, the fact that we managed to get several environments working has been very rewarding and enriching.
+For my part, I plan to closely follow this technology to try to apply it in future projects.

+**POL**: During my work on the GameMindsDT project, I've really gotten to grips with Decision Transformers, Reinforcement Learning, and Docker.
+Exploring Decision Transformers and Reinforcement Learning has opened my eyes to the powerful ways AI can solve complex problems and improve decision-making in games and simulations.
+At the same time, dealing with Docker taught me a lot about the importance of containerization for keeping software running smoothly across different computers.
+This project showed me how essential both advanced AI concepts and practical software tools are for creating effective and reliable applications.
+It's made me even more excited to keep working in this field, combining deep AI knowledge with solid software development skills.

 **FEM CADASCÚ 3,4,5 linies de conclusions personals, que hem apres, problemes que ha tingut**
 <!-- IMPORTANT OMAR WAND.DB???
 QUE ESTIGUI VISUAL I BEN EXPLICAT -->